ibm-cloud-docs/Cloudant/offerings/bluemix.md

 ![Capacity](../images/capacity-4.png)

-Capacity increases via the {{site.data.keyword.cloud_short_notm}} Dashboard can be made up to 100 blocks of capacity which is 10,000 reads/sec, 5,000 writes/sec, and 500 global queries/sec.
+Capacity increases via the {{site.data.keyword.cloud_notm}} Dashboard can be made up to 100 blocks of capacity which is 10,000 reads/sec, 5,000 writes/sec, and 500 global queries/sec.
 If you require more capacity, see the Need additional capacity? tab at the bottom of the Capacity page.
 {: note}

 #### UI - Cloud Foundry org and space